Raj-Agill21/fetch-files-data-powerbi/README.md

 ## 🔑 3.
 Authentication Script

-Create `auth.py` and insert the following:
+Create `auth.py` and insert the code in `auth.py` file in the repo:

 ```python
 # auth.py